Starfodders/Card-Game/systemDesign.md

 1. Track (1 En, draw 2 cards.
 Next turn draw 1 less card)
 2. Dancing Blade (2 En, deal 2 damage and gain 3 block)
 3. Fire Lotus (3 En, deal 10 damage, gaining 1 less energy next turn)

+Terminology (Syntax)
+- 'Your Deck'  variable refers to the active deck during the game.
+Later on will add more decks that can be edited but during fights, 'your deck' will always be active

+Terminology (Design)
+- Attack cards, Tactics, and specials are all different color card backgrounds